-The one common input throughout Aha! for Product is text.
+The one common input throughout Aha! is text.
 The text editor is where you fill in a description for a feature or activity, finalize goals for the upcoming year, and add details to a future product release.

 When you stop and think about it, you probably spend more time in the text editor than anywhere else in the application.

-The Aha! for Product text editor includes:
+The Aha! text editor includes:

 Real-time collaborative editing

-The Aha! for Product text editor offers the ability for multiple users to simultaneously edit and see other users editing description fields and notes.
+The Aha! text editor offers the ability for multiple users to simultaneously edit and see other users editing description fields and notes.
 When more than one user is present in the same editing session, other participants are shown as flags that display the users' names.
 The flags move in real time as other users make updates in the text editor.